-Are you a teacher or parent looking for some cool, educational content on an exciting topic, that kids can enjoy reading, in class or at home?
+Are you a teacher or parent looking for some cool, educational content on history, that kids can enjoy reading, in class or at home?
 I’m sure you will agree that one of the most interesting periods in history was that of Ancient Greece.
 Kids, parents and teachers will love reading these fun facts about ancient Greece for kids.

 The Greeks have a long history which will super surprise you!
-If you are not that keen on history, now’s your chance to brush up on that knowledge as it’s seriously interesting.
+Now’s your chance to brush up on some fun facts about Greek History as it’s seriously interesting.

 - The first great civilization in Greece was the Minoan culture on the island of Crete around 2000 B.C.
 A very long time ago indeed.
 Wall paintings found at the ruins of the palace Knossos, show people doing back-flips over a charging bull.
-Wonder what that was all about?
 The Minoans were conquered by the Mycenaeans from the mainland in 1450 B.C.

 - During ancient times the country was divided into different city-states, which were ruled by noblemen.
 The largest were Athens, Sparta, Thebes, and Corinth.
 Each state controlled the space around a single city.
 They were often at war with each other.